-The search firm may be hired to do applicant recruitment, applicant screening, or applicant interviewing in advance of the Search Committee.
-The Search Committee must be provided access to all applicant materials, and the Search Committee decides which applicants to interview and then conducts interviews (by itself or in conjunction with the search firm).
+The search firm may be hired to do any or all of the following: applicant recruitment; applicant screening; and/or interviewing applicants in advance of submitting candidate names to the Search Committee for review.
+The Search Committee must be provided access to all applicant materials.
+The Search Committee may review all applicant materials, decide which applicants to interview, and conduct formal interviews in conjunction with the search firm.
 Search firms must have the approval of the Search Committee Chair before releasing any applicants from the search process.